xsf/xmpp.org/content/blog/newsletter/2025-12-05-newsletter.md

 ## Unsubscribe from the XMPP Newsletter

-To unsubscribe from this list, [please log in first](https://mail.jabber.org/accounts/login/?next=/postorius/lists/newsletter.xmpp.org/).
+For this newsletter either [log in here](https://mail.jabber.org/accounts/login/?next=/postorius/lists/newsletter.xmpp.org/) and unsubscribe or simply send an email to newsletter-leave@xmpp.org.
-If you have not previously logged in, you may need to set up an account with the appropriate email address.
+(If you have not previously logged in, you may need to set up an account with the appropriate email address.)

 ## License